asuh/front-end-windows/readme.md

 If you're looking to just wipe the system complete and start from scratch, there's a project called [Tiny11Builder](https://github.com/ntdevlabs/tiny11builder) (and Tiny10 for Win10) is a tool for creating a smaller, customized Windows ISO from an official Windows ISO.

-[Here's an overview of what Tiny11Builder can do.](https://inv.nadeko.net/watch?v=_P2wtYQ84oA) It's very impressive and a great way to mininmally install Windows.
+[Here's an overview of what Tiny11Builder can do.](https://inv.nadeko.net/watch?v=_P2wtYQ84oA) It's very impressive and a great way to minimally install Windows.

 It can remove telemetry and enhance privacy but YMMV so you probably want to test this out before trusting it.